olas-protocol/starknet-deploy/README.md

 - **updateAccount(account: number | object)**
   Switches the active account for transactions by index (number) or using a custom account object.

-- **getByteCodeLength(contractName: string)**
-  Returns the length of the bytecode array for a compiled contract.